berdjds/Nare_2/docs/SYSTEM_IMPROVEMENTS.md

 ## Date: November 1, 2025

 ## Overview
-Comprehensive system check and optimization performed on the Filarche Travel website application.
+Comprehensive system check and optimization performed on the Nare Travel and Tours website application.

 ---